 For both filtering techniques, we're using the Marketing and Sales sample template app.
 Want to try it?
 You can install the Marketing and Sales sample template app, too.

 Set a filter

 Open a report in Editing view and apply a filter.

-In this example we're filtering the Retail Analysis sample to show only values where Territory equals NC.
+In this example, we're filtering the YTD Category page of the Marketing and Sales sample template app to show only values where Region equals Central.

 Add the following to the end of the report page URL:

 ?filter=*tablename*/*fieldname* eq *value*